 Some writers of self-help books suggest we walk away when someone is being nasty.
-You can do that, but if you think you can stay and cope with it, and if you think the person won’t become physically aggressive, consider staying.
+That is a good idea, expecially if it’s a regular occurrence, or if you think the person might become physically aggressive.
+However, if it is a ‘one-off’ event, and if you think you might be able to cope with their nastiness, consider staying.
 It could be a good opportunity to practise being assertive.

 1. Pause before you respond.
 That allows you to calm yourself and collect your thoughts.
 While pausing: